leverh/react-bookhub-app/README.md

 ### 3. FloatingFooterButton.js

 **Purpose:** The **FloatingFooterButton** component is utilized to create a button with a floating footer style.
 This button, when clicked, triggers an action defined by the parent component, making it a versatile and reusable button component throughout the application.
+I needed this functionality because of the infinite scrolling- you never actually get to the bottom of a page.

 **Props:**
 * **onClick** (function): A function that is triggered when the button is clicked.
 It is used to define what action should be performed on button click.

 **Usage:**

 This component can be used wherever a button with floating footer style is required, and its action can be customized based on the parent component’s requirement.
 In my case, I use it to open up a modal imprint window.
+This appears in every one of the app pages and replaces a footer.

 **Example:**